andycroll/andycroll.com/_posts/2018/2018-03-18-check-your-database-indexes-for-activerecord-scopes.md

   credit: '贝莉儿 NG'
 ---

 It is alleged that Ruby is slow.
-However, whether you're using Ruby, Elixir or Go, the 'benchmarked' speed of a language is irrelevant if your web application eventually hits an unoptimised database.
+However, whether you're using Ruby, Elixir, or Go, the 'benchmarked' speed of a language is irrelevant if your web application eventually hits an unoptimised database.

-Indexes allow your database to quickly find and sort records in a table, by keeping pre-organised copies of your data.
-Conceptually they’re like the index of a book.
+Indexes allow your database to quickly find and sort records in a table by keeping pre-organised copies of your data.
+Conceptually, they’re like the index of a book.

 ## Instead of…